Free platform-agnostic data exchange framework for C/C++, including a built-in JSON parser and emitter.

 Introduction

-The xchange library provides a framework for platform independent data exchange for structured data in C/C++, and includes a JSON parser and emitter.
+The xchange library provides a free framework for platform independent data exchange for structured data in C/C++, and includes a JSON parser and emitter.
+It is free to use, in any way you like, without licensing restrictions.

 While there are many excellent libraries out there that offer such capabilities for C++ and/or other object-oriented languages, support for structured data exchange is notably rare for standard C. The xchange library aims to fill that niche, by providing a data exchange framework with a C99-compatible API that supports the interchange of arbitrary structured data between different platforms and different serialization formats with ease.
 The xchange library also provides support for JSON formatting and parsing using the C99 standard out of the box.
 All that in a light-weight and fast package.